ScrappyHub/rooted-platform/governance/ROOTED_CONTRIBUTOR_GOVERNANCE_NOTICE.md

 You may **never**:

-- Monetize Kids Mode
+- Monetize Kids Mode in any way
 - Expose pricing, fundraising, subscriptions, RFQs, or bids to minors
-- Allow vendors or institutions to message children
+- Allow vendors or institutions to directly message children
 - Introduce analytics, ads, or tracking into Kids Mode
-- Circumvent kids-safe content filters
+- Circumvent kids-safe content filters in UI or backend

 Violation of child safety rules results in:

 - Immediate removal from ROOTED systems
 - Permanent contributor ban
-- Potential legal escalation
+- Possible legal escalation

+**Cross-Reference:**
+- `ROOTED_KIDS_MODE_GOVERNANCE.md`
+- `ROOTED_COMMUNITY_TRUST_LAW.md`

 ---

 ## 🎭 CULTURAL & HOLIDAY CONSENT IS MANDATORY

-You may **never**:
+Contributors may **never**:

-- Auto-enable holidays
+- Auto-enable holidays or cultural sets
-- Infer religion, ethnicity, or culture
+- Infer religion, ethnicity, or culture from behavior
-- Apply holiday themes without user and business opt-in
+- Apply holiday themes without explicit user AND business opt-in
 - Override Kids Mode holiday restrictions

 Cultural consent is a **human right**, not a feature toggle.

+**Cross-Reference:**
+- `ROOTED_DATA_SOVEREIGNTY_LAW.md`
+- `ROOTED_GOVERNANCE_ETHICS.md`

 ---